Martis – The Greek Red and White March Bracelet

-Red & white Greek March bracelet - Martis
+Red & white Greek March bracelet – The Martis

 Followers wore a red and white bracelet called a “kroki”, around both their right hand and left ankle.

-Traditionally, in Greece, March is considered the first month of spring, and, hopefully, will bring lots of sunshine, nice, hot sunshine!
+Traditionally in Greece March is considered the first month of spring and hopefully will bring lots of sunshine.

-To protect themselves from being burnt by the hot, Greek sun, people, especially children, wear the “March Bracelet”, from March 1 until the last day of the month on March 31, because, in times gone by, dark skin was thought to be a sign of impurity, and true beauty meant pale skin and rosy cheeks.
+To protect themselves from being burnt by the hot, Greek sun, people, especially children, wear the “March Bracelet” from the first day of March until the last day of the month as in times gone by dark skin was thought to be a sign of impurity and true beauty meant pale skin and rosy cheeks.

 Martis, Greek March bracelet

-In Bulgaria, the martenitsa are a couple of sweet, woolen dolls, the male, “pizho”, made of mostly white wool, and the female, “penda”, with a red skirt.
+In Bulgaria, the martenitsa are a couple of sweet woollen dolls, the male called “pizho”, made of mostly white wool, and the female, who wears a red skirt is called “penda”.

 Martenitsa from Bulgaria

-The March bracelet must be woven on the last day of February and be worn until it drops off naturally, through wear and tear, or, until you see the first stork or swallow, returning from migration, or, the first blossoming tree, all heralding, the arrival of spring.
+The March bracelet must be woven on the last day of February and be worn until it drops off naturally through wear and tear or until you see the first stork or swallow, returning from migration, or, the first blossoming tree, all of which herald the arrival of spring.

 March bracelets hanging from a fruit tree.

-Nowadays, for extra protection, the “Evil Eye” is being incorporated into these quaint bracelets, another Greek custom protecting against evil.
+Nowadays, for extra protection, the “Evil Eye”is being incorporated into these quaint bracelets, another Greek custom which protects against evil.

 Greek red & white March bracelets, incorporating the evil eye, for extra protection.